3mdeb/96boards-docs-wiki/HiKeyGettingStarted.md

 In the AOSP build a small application is provided (usb-speed-switch) to change between High Speed and Full Speed operation.

 ### UART Ports <a name="section-54"></a>
 In Debian the two 96Boards expansion IO UART serial ports will appear as `/dev/ttyAMA2` and `/dev/ttyAMA3` and are configured at 9600 baud by default.
+Note that /dev/ttyAMA3 requires an updated build from the daily snapshots.

 Note that the LS expansion port I/O pins on the 96Boards 2mm header, including the UART signals, are at 1.8V levels.